Magsasaka Partylist

 Magsasaka (lit.
 'Farmer') Partylist, also known as Magkakasama sa Sakahan, Kaunlaran (lit.
 'Association of Farmers for Progress'), is a political organization which had party-list representation in the House of Representatives of the Philippines.
 It aims to represent the interest of Filipino farmers.
+Peasant rights watchdog Tanggol Magsasaka included Magsasaka on its list of party-list groups that "exploit the struggles and aspirations of farmers."
+One of its nominees, Debold Sinas, has been linked to massacres and human rights abuses.

 History

 18th Congress

 The Magsasaka Partylist took part at the 2019 House of Representatives elections and won a lone seat for the 18th Congress.
 This seat was filled by Argel Cabatbat, a lawyer and a son of farmers from Guimba, Nueva Ecija.

 In June 2019, the chair Soliman Villamin Jr. was expelled from Magsasaka partylist, which the leader's faction described as "unceremonious" and illegal.

 As party-list representative, Cabatbat co-authored a bill in Congress proposing the establishment of a Department of Water Resources to address mismanagement of water resources for irrigation and to assure that ground and surface water to be free from pollution.
 In January 2022, Cabatbat expressed opposition to the Department of Agriculture's administrative order allowing the importation of 60,000 metric tons of pelagic fish amid an alleged national fish shortage.